ViperFangs/rspec_testing/README.md

 I was introduced to Test Driven Development (TDD) using rspec in this assignment.
 I wrote various tests for the Calculator class and tested them out by following the 'red-green-refactor' cycle

-I feel confident now in writing my own tests and writing code the TDD way!
+I feel confident now in writing my own tests and I look forward to writing code the TDD way!